magento/devdocs/guides/v2.1/ui-components/ui-form.md

 ##Instance Replacement

-To replacing one instance of a UI Form Component redefine link to a constructor in your module's form configuration file:
+To replace one instance of a UI Form Component redefine link to a constructor in your module's form configuration file:

 `app/code/Magento/Customer/view/base/ui_component/customer_form.xml`